hannesdelbeke/brain/README.md

 ### links
 Markdown [[wikilinks]] aren't supported by GitHub preview.
-The exception to this is this README.md file, to act as a landing page on GitHub
+Wikilinks use is preffered in all files, expect this README.md file, which is the GitHub landing page.

 ## Setup in Obsidian